akimd/bison/README-hacking.md

 - java, for java parsers
 - report, for automaton dumps

+To get a list of all the tests (and their keywords for -k), run

+    $ ./tests/testsuite -l

 To run a specific set of tests, use -k (for "keyword").
 For example:

     $ make check-local TESTSUITEFLAGS='-k c++'